-Cocaine is a highly addictive drug that is now illegal in the United States unless used for medical purposes, but that was not always the case.
-For many years, cocaine was thought to be as innocuous as sugar and a cure-all over-counter remedy for several ailments.
-Not surprisingly, because of this image, cocaine in commercial products was a popular occurrence.
-Because of the huge number of commonplace products containing cocaine, several people became addicted to the drug without realizing it.
-The result was a large number of people requiring cocaine addiction treatment but no history of this sort of specific treatment either being available or received.
+Cocaine is a highly addictive stimulant drug that is illegal in the United States unless used for medical purposes, but that wasn’t always the case.
+For many years, cocaine was thought to be as innocuous as sugar and an over-the-counter cure-all remedy for several ailments.
+Not surprisingly, because of this belief, cocaine in commercial products was a popular occurrence.
+Due to the huge number of surprising products that used to have cocaine, several people became addicted to the drug without realizing it.
+The result was a large number of people requiring cocaine addiction treatment, but there is no history of this sort of specific treatment either being available or received.

 Did Coca-Cola Have Cocaine in It?

 Lozenges for sore throats were also former commercial products with cocaine.
-Because of its alleged medicinal qualities, cocaine lozenges were popular and believed to help with sore throats and a variety of oral problems.
-These lozenges were marketed to singers and orators to help them keep their voices intact.3
+Because of its alleged medicinal qualities, cocaine throat lozenges were popular and believed to help with sore throats and a variety of oral problems.
+These lozenges were marketed to singers and orators to help them keep their voices intact.

-Marketed mostly to children for toothaches, these drops contained small amounts of cocaine that were meant to ease the pain associated with toothaches.
-At the time, parents had no idea the dangers of what they were giving their children.
+Marketed mostly to children for toothaches, these cocaine toothache drops contained small amounts of cocaine that were meant to ease the pain associated with tooth-related pain.
+At the time, parents had no idea what they were really giving their children.

-As if cigarettes weren’t bad enough, before cocaine was illegal several companies added this drug to cigarettes.
-We know now that the nicotine in cigarettes enhances the effects of cocaine on the body.4 Not only were people becoming addicted to cigarettes in the past but they were also addicted to the cocaine in them as well.
+As if cigarettes weren’t bad enough, before cocaine was illegal, several companies added this drug to cigarettes.
+Due to cocaine cigarettes, we now know that the nicotine in cigarettes enhances the effects of cocaine on the body.
+This means that people were not only becoming addicted to cigarettes in the past but they were also addicted to the cocaine in them as well.

 While cocaine was thought to be mostly harmless back in the day, we now know this is not true.
-If you or a loved one of yours is addicted to cocaine or another drug, our detox center in West Palm wants to help you with the first step to recovery.
-To get more details about our Behavioral Health of the Palm Beaches, also known as the Center for Alcohol & Drug Studies, or to simply ask questions, you can speak to one of our admissions specialists at 561-220-3981.
+If you or a loved one is addicted to cocaine or another drug, our BHOPB detox center wants to help you with the first step to recovery.
+All of our detox programs are led by our medical team, during which patients receive medication-assisted treatment (as needed) to alleviate any discomfort or pain caused by withdrawals.

 - NIH – Coca-Cola’s Scandalous Past